mic-rud/Learned-Compression-of-Point-Cloud-Geometry-and-Attributes/README.md

 ### Training
-We provide sample configurations in ./configs for training a model.
+We provide a configuration in ./configs for training our model.

 ```
-python train.py --config=./configs/<yourConfig>
+python train.py --config=./configs/Ours.yaml
 ```

-Trained weights can be found here:
+Training takes roughly 1-2 days on an NVIDIA RTX 4090.
-TODO
+Trained weights: COMING SOON

 ### Evaluation